ZJU-FAST-Lab/Implicit-SDF-Planner/README.md

 roslaunch ego_planner demox.launch #(x=1,2,3...)
 ```

-- Then use "2D Nav Goal" in rviz to publish the goal for  navigation.
+- Then use "3D Nav Goal" in rviz to publish the goal for  navigation.
+**Note that the start and end points of the clicks must be within the map.**
 ## More Examples (Some-shaped robots with uav dynamics)

 ### 2D version and shape variant demos will be released later...